ShadityOS/shadpkg/README.md

 # ShadPKG
-A simple package manager coded in python for installing basic packages
+A simple package manager coded in python for installing basic packages on Linux.